In this article, I will share how professional traders choose leverage for a $50 account.

 - Open the position and monitor it.

-By following these steps you will be able to securely leverage $50 in any market.
+By following these steps you will be able to securely boost $50 in any market.

-While the position is open, make sure to opt for the best risk management strategies for leveraged trading to minimize losses.
+While the position is open, make sure to opt for risk management strategies for leveraged trading to minimize losses.

 How to choose leverage ratio for $50

-As a rule of thumb, the better your trading experience is the more leverage you are allowed to add to your position.
+As a rule of thumb, the better your trading experience is the more credit you are allowed to add to your position.

 Experienced traders have better control over risk and can handle big price swings easier.